kamranahmedse/developer-roadmap/contributing/readme.md

 ## The Goal

-* For the roadmaps, we encourage you to discuss and contribute to new roadmaps.
-For the existing ones, please note that our goal is to not have the biggest list of items.
-Our goal is to have a list of items or skills most relevant today.
+* For the roadmaps, we encourage you to discuss and contribute by adding new roadmaps.
+For the existing ones, please note that our goal is not to have the biggest list of items.
+Our goal is to list items or skills most relevant today.
 * For the resources, please note that they are *highly opinionated* and *curated*.
 Your opinion on the value of any resource may not match the opinion of the curator.

 ## Contributing